 However, that stereotype is just that-a stereotype.
 It's not fact.
 While teenagers aren't often equipped with the right knowledge to empower them to make the right food decisions, that doesn't mean they're not eager to learn.

-As a teen growing into your own body, learning what foods you like, what foods feel good, and how to still get in a daily dessert, can be hard.
-It’s overwhelming to know the “right” way to do things—how many servings of fruits and veggies do we really need?
+As a teen growing into your own body, learning what foods you like, what foods feel good, and how to still get in a daily dessert can be hard.
+It's overwhelming to know the "right" way to do things, or how many servings of fruits and veggies do we really need?
 And what about milk?
 Is pizza off-limits?
-This article will help wade through some of those questions and shed light on how to approach food choices.

-But First—Why Do These Years Matter?
+But First: Why Do These Years Matter?

-Since your body is still developing, good food choices during the teenage years really set yourself up for success later in life—whether it’s developing good eating habits, learning how to cook, or even preventing diseases like cancer and heart disease.
+Since your body is still developing, good food choices during the teenage years really set yourself up for success later in life, whether it's developing good eating habits, learning how to cook, or even preventing diseases like cancer and heart disease.

-Moreover, according to EatRight.org, it’s recommended that teen boys get 2,200 to 3,200 calories a day (ages 14-18) and teen girls (also ages 14-18) get a daily 1,800 to 2,400 calories.
-However, that doesn’t mean these calories should come from bags of potato chips and candy bars.
-The types of calories that go into a teenagers’ body is critical since this is when you need essential nutrients—like iron and calcium—for bone growth and strength, and other important vitamins and minerals for metabolic and brain functions.
+Moreover, according to EatRight.org, it's recommended that teen boys get 2,200 to 3,200 calories a day (ages 14-18) and teen girls (also ages 14-18) get a daily 1,800 to 2,400 calories.
+However, that doesn't mean these calories should come from bags of potato chips and candy bars.

 The Magic Combination

-- Grains: Whole grains—like whole-wheat bread and brown rice—provide B vitamins, minerals, and fiber to help you feel fuller longer and concentrate better
+- Grains: Whole grains like whole-wheat bread and brown rice provide B vitamins, minerals, and fiber to help you feel fuller longer and concentrate better.

-Teen-Approved Meal Ideas
+Teen-Approved Full-Day Meal Plan

 Breakfast: